Heart of Steel (Batman: The Animated Series): Trivia

 The name 'Rossum' refers to R.U.R.
 (Rossum's Universal Robots), a Czech play by Karel Čapek, where the term 'robot' was first coined.
 Randa is seen driving a car early in the first episode with the license number 'RUR'.

 Karl Rossum is modeled on the Blade Runner character J.F.
 Sebastian, who is also a roboticist portrayed by William Sanderson.
 In this storyline, the fake humans are called "duplicants;" while in Blade Runner, they were called "replicants."

+"Cybertron" may be a reference to the home planet of the primary characters of the Transformers franchise.

 Reception

 The A.V.
 Club gave the episode an A−, singling out the depiction of Barbara Gordon as being particularly strong.